fjsousa/fjsousa.github.io/pages/remote-work.md

 ### Managing focus

 One of the main complaints about offices is how the place is designed to make you available to interruption.
 In my opinion, working with a mobile phone next to you buzzing with personal messages accounts to exactly the same thing.
 I find that working next to a phone nibbling away at my focus is usually a bad idea.
-The litmus test of the quality of one's focus is of course to remain undisturbed with a device flashing and buzzing next to you, but given the circumstances, and if you like to keep an eye on the news, I would say that that's generally a bad idea now.
+The litmus test of the quality of one's focus is of course to remain undisturbed with a device flashing and buzzing next to you, but given the circumstances, and if you like to keep an eye on the news, I would say that's generally a bad idea now.

 Working with music is a common strategy to get into a flow state.
-For me it comes with a cost, as for anything non trivial it gets in the way of loading all the information I need to solve a problem.
+For me it comes with a cost, as for anything nontrivial it gets in the way of loading all the information I need to solve a problem.
 Instead, I do the trial and true pomodoro technique, where you use a timer, to set the on and off work periods, usually 25 minutes on, 5 minutes off.

-- During the "on" stage, the goal is to recognise distractions, to catch yourself reaching for the mobile or opening social media and to keep bringing attention back to the task at hand.
+- During the "on" stage, the goal is to recognize distractions, to catch yourself reaching for the mobile or opening social media and to keep bringing attention back to the task at hand.
 Giving into these distractions only reinforces them.
 Focus really works like a muscle, and the more you keep pulling attention back, the easier it gets in the long run.
 Eventually it becomes easy to slip into a state of flow and I find the quality of my focus is much better, in the way that I can pay attention more easily to what's in the periphery of the problem I'm trying to solve.

 - On the "off" stage, I use this time to go to the bathroom, drink water or eat something.
 Even if I'm feeling good about my progress and don't feel like resting, I'll take the time.
 Five minutes is not enough to forget the context and I find that frequently, it's during these moments that I reflect critically about the approach that I was taking, which is difficult to do when fully engaged with a given task.

 There is a common misunderstanding about this technique and the fact that 25 minutes is a small period of time to get into the context.
-Ideally in the off stage, you're not actually leaving the context by checking social media, or generally slacking off, you're simply allowing yourself a break from the actual "doing" and taking a step back.
+Ideally in the off-stage, you're not actually leaving the context by checking social media, or generally slacking off, you're simply allowing yourself a break from the actual "doing" and taking a step back.
 When you get up to fetch a glass of water, you're still thinking about the problem, and it's usually during these periods that some creative solution comes to mind.
 In the end I find that it's about energy management and that I can go for much longer than sitting for long periods at the time.

 ## 3 - Communicate early and often